bsnes-emu/bsnes/docs/guides/import.md

 (and all its regional variants around the world) that allowed Game Boy games to be played via the Super Famicom's controllers and video output.
-The Super Game Boy 2 was released in Japan, and had some minor extra features beyond the original Super Game Boy, but importing and playing games works the same way in higan.

-The Super Game Boy cartridge includes the complete hardware of an original
+The Super Game Boy does not emulate the Game Boy hardware, it physically includes all the Game Boy components so compatibility with Game Boy games is high.
-(black-and-white)
-Game Boy,
+However, the Super Game Boy drives the Game Boy hardware from the Super Famicom's timing signals, which means games play 2.4% faster than on a real Game Boy.

+The Super Game Boy 2 was a Japan-only release that fixed the timing problem of the original Super Game Boy, and included a different set of default borders. higan supports the Super Game Boy 2 base cartridge, so you can use the extra borders, but does not yet emulate the timing change so games still play slightly too fast.

-so it needs a boot ROM:
+Because the Super Game Boy cartridge includes the original Game Boy hardware, it needs a boot ROM:

 <table>
     <thead>